khorbushko/khorbushko.github.io/_posts/2020-11-27-custom-alert-swiftUI.md

 <img src="{{site.baseurl}}/assets/posts/images/2020-11-27-custom-alert-swiftUI/preview_1.png" alt="preview body" width="250"/>
 </div>

 Heh, good - we know that our content can be rendered as expected.
-Let's add all other compomemt and update their position by adding `GeometryReader` and by calculating positioning of all components on required places.
+Let's add all other components and update their position by adding `GeometryReader` and by calculating the positioning of all components in required places.

 Before we proceed, let's recap how system `Alert` handle 2 and 3 or more buttons: